Chapter 3:

 Third Chances In the Bygone

-Audra sat on the edge of the truck bed, her legs swinging back and forth as she waited for Zephyr to return.
+Audra sat on the edge of the truck bed.
+Her legs swung back and forth as she waited for Zephyr to return.
 She idly kicked at a pebble, sending it skittering across the gravel.
 It was cold, and she shivered slightly, pulling the oversized coat tighter around her slender frame.

-She had managed to gather her belongings and had just finished loading them into Zephyr's truck.
+She'd managed to gather her belongings onto Zephyr's truck.
 Her beloved teddy bear and personal effects were packed securely in boxes, and the electric bike she had been hauling earlier was as secure as she could get it to be.

-She was surprised that he had just handed her the fob and let her be, considering that she was a stranger who had been living illegally on the property.
+She was still surprised that he'd just handed it over and let her be, considering that she was a stranger who had been living illegally on the property.
 For all he knew, she could've been a thief or worse.

 Ah, wait, she was a thief—albeit an unintentional one.

-That thought made her feel bad.
-She had sort of hand-waved away the fact that she had used stuff from the container without paying, but now that she had time to think about it, it was kind of messed up.
+That thought made her stomach churn.
+She'd sort of hand-waved away the fact that she'd used stuff from the container without paying, but now that she had time to think about it, it was kind of messed up.

-She had thought that something that far in the corner of the scrapyard was all but forgotten about.
-It didn't occur to her that the junk still belonged to someone, or that there was an entire process for distributing it in The Bygone.
+It never occurred to her that the junk still belonged to someone, or that there was an entire process for distributing it in The Bygone.

 Audra glanced around the yard, her eyes scanning the piles of discarded materials that surrounded her.
-She had never really taken the time to look at them closely before, but now she couldn't help but wonder where they all came from and what stories they could tell.
+She'd never really taken the time to look at them closely before, but now she couldn't help but wonder where they all came from —what stories they could tell.

-She imagined that each item had a history that led it to this place.
+The history of each item flitted into mind.
 There were probably countless tales of joy, sadness, and everything in between hidden within these stacks.

 Maybe that was part of the reason why she liked this place.
-These pieces of junk were like her in a way—here for a reason that nobody else knew about.
-Here in the scrapyard, she didn't have to explain herself or her situation to anyone.
-She could just exist without judgment.
+These pieces of junk were like her—here for a reason that nobody else really knew about.
+Here in the scrapyard, she could just exist without judgment.

-Well, at least that had been the case before Zeph showed up.
+Well, at least that'd been the case before Zeph had shown up.

-She looked around the piles of rusty containers again, rolling her shoulders as she did.
+She looked around the piles of rusty containers again, rolling her shoulders.

 She'd spent the past week here after leaving home, and it had been peaceful.
-Sure, it was a bit boring, but at least she hadn't had to worry about being bothered or dealing with people trying to 'help' her through her feelings.
+Sure, it was a bit boring, but at least she didn't have to worry about being bothered or dealing with people trying to 'help'.
 It was just her, the scrap, and the endless sky overhead to keep her company as she figured out what to do.

 Speaking of…

-After all, she had no money, no real skills, and no friends or family on the island.
-She was essentially a stranger in a foreign land.
+She had no money, no real skills, and no friends or family on the island.
+She was a stranger in a foreign land.
 And now, with winter just about here, she wasn't sure if she could even survive the cold.

 Meh, she was probably imagining it.